 - Fusion Dance: Zak and Cyberia merge to become a giant purple/tin foil thing, which then flies into space.

-- Guide Dang It: The on-foot portions of the game often requires you to do certain things in a VERY exact order: do one thing wrong, and it's instant (and often hilarious) death.
+- Guide Dang It!: The on-foot portions of the game often requires you to do certain things in a VERY exact order: do one thing wrong, and it's instant (and often hilarious) death.
 Fail to turn a certain way?
 You get shot.
 Enter a room and try to leave it?
 You get shot.
 Fail to run through a door fast enough?
 The oil rig explodes.
 Run out from behind some boxes instead of creeping to the edge?
 You get shot.

 - Imperial Stormtrooper Marksmanship Academy: Averted during rail-shooter portion of the game- enemy craft only fire when they are certain to hit you.
+In on-foot portion the enemy will have no trouble hitting you, either, if you go tunnel vision on them and don't know to take cover.

 - No Ending: After blowing up Devlin's space station, Zak falls back to earth and plunges into a mountain.
 Cue credits.
+Also counts as a Sequel Hook.

-- Nuke 'Em: Zak's head-bomb is powerful enough to destroy the entire complex at the end of the game.
+- Nuke 'em: Zak's head-bomb is powerful enough to destroy the entire complex at the end of the game.

 - Outrun the Fireball: Inverted.
 You can try, but you'll just vanish into the flames.